-In September 2018, the Appalachian Regional Commission launched a new effort to monitor and evaluate the impacts of the POWER Initiative to date.
-POWER (Partnerships for Opportunities and Workforce and Economic Revitalization) is a congressionally funded initiative that targets federal resources to help communities that have been affected by job losses in coal mining, coal power plant operations, and coal-related supply chain industries due to the changing economics of America's energy production.
-This assessment will encompass approximately 125 POWER grants funded by ARC and other federal, state, and local partners in fiscal years 2015-2017.
+In October 2019, findings and recommendations from the first phase of an evaluation of the POWER Initiative conducted by Chamberlin Dunn, were finalized.
+POWER (Partnerships for Opportunities and Workforce and Economic Revitalization) is a congressionally funded initiative that targets federal resources to help communities affected by job losses in coal mining, coal power plant operations, and coal-related supply chain industries due to the changing economics of America's energy production.
+This evaluation encompassed approximately 125 POWER grants funded by ARC and other federal, state, and local partners in fiscal years 2015-2017.
 POWER grants are organized into four broad development categories: workforce development, broadband and telecommunications, entrepreneurship, and business cluster development.
-The purpose is to determine the extent to which POWER grantees are progressing toward their stated performance outputs and outcomes, highlight success stories, flag potential issues or challenges, and recommend technical assistance and training needs for grantees.
+The purpose of the evaluation was to determine the extent to which POWER grantees are progressing toward their stated performance outputs and outcomes, highlight success stories, flag potential issues or challenges, and recommend technical assistance and training needs for grantees.